 Abolition Hall is located in Whitemarsh Township, Montgomery County, Pennsylvania.
 The former Underground Railroad station was constructed in 1856 by George Corson.
 It was purposely built as a place for abolitionists to meet.
 Well-known abolitionists, including Frederick Douglass, Harriet Beecher Stowe and William Lloyd Garrison spoke here.
 However, the building was more than a meeting house.
-Abolition Hall and the surrounding fields, along with the Hovenden House and Stone Barn provided shelter for fugitive slaves.
+Abolition Hall and the surrounding fields, along with the Hovenden House and Stone Barn provided shelter for self-emancipated Black people.
 The three structures are listed on the National Register of Historic Places.

 Charles L. Blockson, Curator Emeritus of the Charles L. Blockson Afro American Collection at Temple University, is the author of several books on the Underground Railroad.
 Blockson wrote: